-For this project we will compile a series of studies on particular objects that have some significance to the history of New Paltz and are drawn from the collections at Historic Huguenot Street.
+For this project we will compile a series of studies that have some significance to the history of New Paltz and begin with work in the digital archives at Historic Huguenot Street.

-Guidelines for Writing Your Object Entries You should think of yourself as a curator for a digital museum who is presenting your object to an educated audience.
-Each of your entries should include the following information: Image Use the highest quality photograph of the object that you have, either from your own image collection or from our collaborative archive.
+4. Guidelines for Writing Your Document Entries You should think of yourself as a curator for a digital museum who is presenting your document and its stories to an educated audience.
+Each of your entries should include the following information: Images Use the highest quality photograph of the document that you have, either from your own image collection or from our collaborative archive.
 If you don’t have a good image, follow up with the owner of the object and get one.
-Caption Include with your image a 50-60 word caption or label that gives a description of your object but also entices your reader/viewer to read more about it.
-This is more difficult than it sounds!
-Take a look at this tutorial on label writing from the Victoria and Albert Museum in London for some helpful guidelines.
-Physical Description of the Object (100-150 words) Refer to our work earlier in the term on object descriptions.
-Be as specific as possible, and especially offer details that might not be readily apparent from the image.
-Provenance (about 100 words) State what you know about the object’s ownership.
-How did it come to be in the collection where it now resides?
-Can you establish a chain of ownership for the item?
-Date(s) of Creation Narrative Write a narrative of roughly 500-800 words that answers the question: “What significance does this object have to New Paltz history?”
-What stories does your object tell about this place, its people, its landscape, etc.?
+Please include additional images of people, objects, or other items that are a part of your document’s story.
+Narrative Write a narrative of roughly 500-800 words that answers the question: “What significance does this document have to New Paltz history?”
+What stories does your document open about this place, its people, its landscape, etc.?
 Try to be as engaging as possible in your narrative, and include materials from your primary source research that fill out the story of your object.
 For some models, have a look at the essays included in the History of the World in 100 Objects collection.
 References Include a list of the references you used for the project, presented in MLA format.
-You should incorporate at least one primary source into your research on the object (more is better).
+You should incorporate at least one additional primary source into your research on the object (more is better).